How to Create an Annual Client Service Calendar for Financial Planning Engagements

 Start with Services

 The first step in creating an annual client service calendar is to identify the potential services you plan to offer clients in fee-for-service engagements.
-Your first instinct may be to identify all of the services clients may need over the course of their relationship with your firm, but with 70 topic areas in CFP Board’s financial planning curriculum alone, that list can easily approach hundreds of activities!
+Your first instinct may be to identify all of the services clients may need over the course of their relationship with your firm, but with 70 topic areas in the CFP Board’s financial planning curriculum alone, that list can easily approach hundreds of activities!

 Instead, review the past year of your firm’s financial planning activity and document the services most frequently requested by clients, as well as the proactive services you delivered to clients.